elena-yustres/master-thesis-elena-yustres/README.md

 # master-thesis-elena-yustres
 **BEYOND THE ZONE: ASSESSING SPILLOVER EFFECTS OF MADRID CENTRAL ON AIR POLLUTION” (MASTER IN COMPUTATIONAL SOCIAL SCIENCE, 2022-2023)**

 This repository contains the code and data used in my Master Thesis.
-Through an empirical analysis grounded in causal inference, I explore whether the implementation of the low emissions zone (LEZ) Madrid Central in 2018 led to pollution spillover effects in neighboring areas.
+Through an empirical analysis grounded in causal inference, I explore whether the implementation of the low emission zone (LEZ) Madrid Central at the end of 2018 led to spillover effects in the pollution levels in neighboring areas.

 **Data Sources**